 We decided to go headless because the customer wanted to avoid the limitations that he faced with the previous website, which was built on WordPress.

-Decoupled front- and back-end keeps the data secure from hackers attacks.
+High Security - Decoupled front- and back-end keeps the data secure from hacker attacks.

 Correctly managed discovery helps to build the base for a successful project.
 In this particular project, we were focused on building a consistent brand visual with outstanding UI and UX designs.